 1. Choose the right variety

-Radishes are very forgiving plants but it helps to plant Early, Midseason or Late varieties.
-Certain types do better in the spring versus fall and winter plantings.
+Radishes are very forgiving plants but it helps to plant the right variety: Early, Mid-season, or Late varieties.
+Plant the correct variety for the season you want to plant.
+Certain radish types do better in the spring versus fall and winter plantings.

-You don’t need to start radish seedlings indoors.
-It’s best if you don’t.
+Don’t start radish seedlings indoors.
 As a root crop, it will be disturbed if you need to transplant it.
 Plant radish seeds where you want to harvest them.
 You can plant them in pots, containers, grow bags, garden beds, or directly in the ground.
-For optimum growth, don’t plant seeds deeper than 1/4 inch.
+For optimum growth, plant seeds 1/4 inch deep.

-Even though they are considered hardy cool-weather vegetables, they need the sun to thrive.
+Even though they are considered hardy cool-weather vegetables, radishes need sunlight to thrive.
 Avoid planting in shady spots.
 Partial shade is okay.
 Consider shade when planting with companion plants.
+If you grow in hot summer months (not recommended), you will want to have shade to keep the heat off them.

 Radishes are one of the most versatile vegetables you can grow in your garden.
 They’re easy to grow, quick to mature, and delicious raw or cooked.
 Learn about how to plant and grow radishes.
 You can eat the taproot as well as the leaves.